Faizzzzkhan/Compass/README.txt

-Hello to our project compass with my friends Bhoi and wasay
+Hello to our project compass with my friends Bhoi and Wasay.
+Changes added by me (Wase)